| Area: |

 - Bangalore is considered an antipode of Boston, in terms of IT.

-- Bangalore has produced the highest number of professionals in USA - almost 60% of Indian population abroad are from Bangalore.
+- Bengaluru has produced the highest number of professionals in the USA – almost 60% of the Indian population abroad is from Bangalore.

-- Bangalore's Lalbagh botanical gardens is credited to have one of the most diverse man made collection of flora.
+- Bangalore’s Lalbagh botanical gardens are credited to have one of the most diverse man-made collection of flora.

 - Bangalore has produced the maximum number of models from a specific area.